NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/Trollhound Pick.md

 **Critical Success** The creature is unaffected.

-**Success** The creature suffers hunger pangs, becoming [[Conditions/Off-Guard|Off-Guard]] for 1 round.
+**Success** The creature suffers hunger pangs, becoming [[Off-Guard|Off-Guard]] for 1 round.

-**Failure** The creature experiences gnawing hunger, becoming off-guard for 1 round and [[Conditions/Enfeebled|Enfeebled 1]] for 1 minute.
+**Failure** The creature experiences gnawing hunger, becoming off-guard for 1 round and [[Enfeebled|Enfeebled 1]] for 1 minute.
 If the creature consumes any amount of food or drink (including imbibing a potion), the enfeebled condition ends.

-**Critical Failure** As failure, but the creature is [[Conditions/Enfeebled|Enfeebled 2]] and each instance of consuming food or drink reduces the penalty by 1.
+**Critical Failure** As failure, but the creature is [[Enfeebled|Enfeebled 2]] and each instance of consuming food or drink reduces the penalty by 1.

 * * *